-2.3.9 Demobilization and Handoff
+2.3.9 - Demobilization and Handoff

-Once the SAP evaluators have finished their five-day assignment, or if the work is done before then, the SAP evaluators need to meet back at the DOC to demobilize.
+Once the SAP evaluators have finished their five-day assignment, or when the work is done, the SAP evaluators need to meet back at the DOC to demobilize.
 At that time, the SAP coordinator needs to see to it that the following takes place:

-- Account for all the SAP evaluators. - Obtain all remaining assessment forms, and review them with the appropriate SAP evaluators. - Retrieve all the equipment sets that were assigned to the SAP teams. - Accept any travel expense claim forms and receipts, if these are available from the evaluators (otherwise, they will need to mail these to the jurisdiction). - Brief the SAP evaluators on safety issues regarding leaving the jurisdiction. - Thank them all for coming to assist!
+- Account for all the SAP evaluators. - Obtain all remaining assessment forms, and review them with the appropriate SAP evaluators. - Retrieve all the backpacks that were assigned to the SAP teams. - Accept any travel expense claim forms and receipts, if these are available from the evaluators (otherwise, they will need to mail these to the jurisdiction). - Brief the SAP evaluators on safety issues regarding leaving the jurisdiction.
+If the meeting is held in the evening, it would be safest to have the evaluators travel home the following morning. - Thank them all for coming to assist!